brihadeesh/seoul256/README.md

 ## Background
 These were made as part of an experiment to use a light theme called [seoul256](https://github.com/junegunn/seoul256.vim).
-I currently use a different set of applications for things:
+Note that this work in progress and I should be updating this as and when I feel the need.
+I currently use a different set of applications for
+things:

 * **WM**: bspwm currently but I've included herbstluftwm configs as well
 * **Menu**: dmenu